-CDBG projects do not have a specific match requirement, but applicants can enhance their competitiveness by incorporating local resources.
 ESG requires a dollar-for-dollar match.
-DHCD will use state general funds appropriation for homeless prevention and homeless services as the match for the ESG program.
+DHCD will use state general funds appropriated for homelessness prevention and homeless services as the match for the ESG program.
 The HOPWA program does not have a match requirement.
+Both ESG and HOPWA leverage mainstream resources and other local resources as leverage to meet program participant needs.

 If appropriate, describe publicly owned land or property located within the jurisdiction that may be used to address the needs identified in the plan.
 Not applicable.